Music is upstream from politics.

 I’ve been hosting and making podcasts since 2005.
 I can talk about music journalism, streaming & creator economics, climate justice, independent culture, platform ethics, broligarchy, tactical voting, and the politics of music fandom.

-Growth strategy, content, and campaign work for purpose-driven organisations in music and beyond.
+Content strategy, campaigns, and media production for purpose-driven organisations in music and beyond.
 Co-run with Tom Venvell.

 Visit The SoundingDiS partnership